-In fact, osteoporosis is defined in the Save Our Bones Program as a “condition of the skeletal system, common in middle aged and older individuals, mainly caused by the body’s attempt to correct an unhealthy biochemical imbalance by utilizing the calcium that should normally remain in the bones, causing bone density loss.”
+In fact, osteoporosis is defined in the Osteoporosis Reversal Program as a “condition of the skeletal system, common in middle aged and older individuals, mainly caused by the body’s attempt to correct an unhealthy biochemical imbalance by utilizing the calcium that should normally remain in the bones, causing bone density loss.”

 The problem, though, is the scientists’ proposed solution: an osteoporosis treatment that will chemically alter natural, biological pathways.